Teachers unions: 'Not the time to slash ed budgets'

 “If a global pandemic doesn’t qualify as a ‘rainy day,’ we don’t know what does,” says the letter, signed by 23 leaders of education associations, including West Ada, Boise, Nampa, Caldwell and Kuna.
 “These funds should be used prior to any cuts to personnel and the services they provide.”

-Gov. Brad Little sent a memo Friday to Idaho school superintendents outlining plans for a likely 5% budget cut next year, Idaho Education News reported.
+Gov. Brad Little sent a memo on May 8 to Idaho school superintendents outlining plans for a likely 5% budget cut next year, Idaho Education News reported.
 On Monday, his budget director, Alex Adams, told the Idaho Press the needed reductions throughout the state budget likely will be much larger — between 8.6% and 14.4%.

 No formal action has yet been taken, but the governor’s plan calls for 5% in general fund holdbacks across the state budget, including public schools, with the rest of the gap to be made up by tapping rainy-day funds and federal coronavirus relief funds, Adams said.